 I have two knitted dresses I still wear that you'd never know I wore during pregnancy.
 One is from Topshop and not maternity, and the other is a maternity-specific dress from ASOS.
-But honestly, I'll be wearing both this winter with boots.
-It helps that this is a big trend from A/W 20.

 If I had to pick out one item from my pregnancy wardrobe, then it would be the stretchy black roll-neck.
 I nabbed a Ganni one in the sale just as I was hitting my 18th week, and it has been brilliant.
 From covering my growing bump to layering under dresses during the winter, this isn't just a staple for your maternity wardrobe but for your "normal" wardrobe too.

-More power to you if you can wear heels during pregnancy, but if you feel like you just need something comfy and supportive, a pair of chunky boots is ideal.
+More power to you if you can wear heels during pregnancy, but if you feel like you just need something comfy and supportive, a pair of chunky sandals is ideal.
 It's worth getting them in a half size bigger as your feet can expand during pregnancy (and might even remain that size once you've given birth).

 Leggings are great and everything (especially towards then end), but they're not always good for making you feel your best.
 So then, look to more tailored joggers or elasticated-waist leather trousers.

 I don't need to tell you that your body is going to change during pregnancy, and you'll probably start to notice that some of the clothes that fit you before no longer reach around the middle.
 My stellar blazer collection suddenly didn't want to fit, not just around the middle but around my arms too.
 With that in mind, it's worth investing in an oversize blazer.
 It'll fit you when pregnant and then be oversize when you're not.